Kansas GOP nominates Kobach for AG, advancing comeback bid

 Warren had the backing of the politically influential Kansas Chamber of Commerce, as well as the small-government, low-tax group Americans for Prosperity.
 She attacked Kobach for his election losses and questioned his abilities as a lawyer, while he mocked her as a lawyer with little actual courtroom experience.

-Mattivi touted his experience as a prosecutor and argued that the attorney general’s biggest job was to keep Kansas residents safe.
-But his campaign never got traction.
+A third candidate, former federal prosecutor Tony Mattivi, trailed Kobach and Warren by a wide margin.
+During his campaign, Mattivi touted his experience as a prosecutor and argued that the attorney general’s biggest job was to keep Kansas residents safe.
+But the campaign never gained traction.

 Kobach is a former University of Missouri-Kansas City law professor who served in the U.S. Justice Department before losing a race for Congress in 2004.
 He won the Kansas secretary of state’s office in 2010, defeating two lesser-known candidates in the primary and riding a Republican midterm wave that year to oust a Democratic incumbent appointed to fill a vacancy only months before.